TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

 <div align=center> <img src='logotype.png'> <br> <h3> A generator for the Fruity Dance plugin</h3> </div> <br>

 This generator was specifically made with the FL studio plugin known as [Fruity Dance](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/plugins/Fruity%20Dance.htm) in mind.
 You don't have to change settings such as the height and width of the sprite sheet manually, as this generator does all that automatically.
-The plugin is actually rather specific on how the image is supposed to look.

 ## The Plugin Rules
 The rules can be sumarized as such: